-- Presentation formats.
-Choose a presentation format when you open the report, or after you open the report.
+Presentation formats Choose a presentation format when you open the report, or after you open the report.
 You can choose Web-oriented, page-oriented, and desktop application formats.
-Formats include HTML, MHTML, PDF, XML, CSV, TIFF, and Excel.
+Formats include HTML, MHTML, PDF, XML, CSV, TIFF, Word, and Excel.

-- Aggregations.
-You can aggregate and summarize data using controls and expressions.
-Aggregates include sum, average, min, max, count, and running totals.
+Aggregations You can aggregate and summarize data using controls and expressions.

-- Graphical elements.
-You can embed or reference images and other resources that contain external content.
+Graphical elements You can embed or reference images and other resources, including external content.

 Deployment and Administration

-- Reporting Services Configuration.
-Deploy and maintain an existing report server using a graphical user interface to configure service accounts, virtual directories, report server databases, encryption keys, and Web farm deployment.
+Reporting Services Configuration Deploy and maintain an existing report server using a graphical user interface to configure service accounts, virtual directories, report server databases, encryption keys, and scale-out deployment.

-- Integration with SQL Server Management Studio, SQL Server Configuration Manager, Surface Area Configuration tools.
-Report server administrators can use the tools provided in SQL Server 2005 to manage a Reporting Services installation.
-You can record scripts in Management Studio to replay routine maintenance tasks on other report servers.
+Integration with SQL Server Management Studio and SQL Server Configuration Manager Report server administrators can use the tools provided in SQL Server to manage a Reporting Services installation.

 Report Access and Delivery Features